Estimated reading time: 8 minutes

 Create a divergent opinions discussion

-I think we now reach the heart of this exciting topic of an innovative team.
+I think we have now reached the heart of this exciting topic of an innovative team.

-This point is one of the most significant learning that I gained during the last years in management, strategy, leadership and coaching.
+This point is one of the most significant learnings I gained in management, strategy, leadership and coaching during the last years.

 Why is this important?

 Because the real answer is not obvious!

 You can find an ideal solution in just a few minutes.
 Coming quickly to a decision is not a good sign.

 Because we need to look at a situation and a decision from different points of view.

 Here are a few examples: